gazebosim/docs/ros_installation.md

    * Gazebo Fortress
    * Gazebo Garden

-This means that including the osrfoundation repository is not strictly needed to get the Gazebo binary packages, as it can be installed from the ROS repository.
+This means that including the `osrfoundation.org` repository is not strictly needed to get the Gazebo binary packages, as it can be installed from the ROS repository.

 ## Installing the default Gazebo version for a ROS distribution using binary installations

-For users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, taking the following approach is recommended
+For users that need to run a specific version of ROS and want to use all the Gazebo ROS related packages out-of-the-box, taking the following approach is recommended:

 ### ROS 2 Humble and ROS 2 Rolling